tekinonlayn/plant-recognition-meta-learning/dataset/read-me.md

 PlantVillage dataset is about 700 MB and can be downloaded from https://www.kaggle.com/datasets/emmarex/plantdisease

-"image" directory should be like this format:
+"dataset" directory should be like this format:

 images/
   Pepper__bell___Bacterial_spot